Sigostreetlight

 Defining Class 2 Power Supplies

-• Safety: Class 2 power supplies are inherently safer due to their lower voltage and current limits, reducing the risk of electrical shock.
+• Class 2: Inherently safer due to its low voltage and current limits, reducing the likelihood of electrical shock or fire hazards.

 Class II Power Supplies